Library News Archive: February 2010

 The Staples Motley Early Childhood Coalition, Staples Motley ECFE and Great River Regional Library (GRRL) announce the launch of their 1000 Books Before Kindergarten program.
 The Coalition will be joining with the Staples Public Library branch of GRRL in offering this fun and exciting reading program for children ages 0-5 years.
 Read more »

 If you think a librarian’s job is to read books, you’ve got some bad information.
 The work of a reference librarian is all about good information: knowing where to find it, helping sort through it, and finely sifting through to locate the specific information and resources necessary to help customers in their lives.
 Read more »

 Instructional courses in art are amongst the offerings at Great River Regional Library (GRRL) branches in the upcoming months.
 This Saturday, Feb.
 20, the Paynesville branch is offering a Cartoon Art Workshop for ages 12 - 18.
 The workshop, taught by Shayann Hoffer, will begin at 10:15 a.m.
+Hoffer has a BFA in painting and is an award-winning freelance artist and educator.
 Read more »

 Check out the Bestsellers list of best selling books available at Great River Regional Library.
 On the fiction list, you’ll see familiar authors such as Dan Brown, Stephen King and Sue Grafton, and also some authors new to the list or without a long history of success, such as Kathryn Stockett, Leila Meacham and Elizabeth Kostova.
 Read more »

 The Waite Park and Upsala Public Libraries are sharing a powerful art exhibit during February titled “and still counting….”
 The exhibit, a series of colorful quilt squares, is a memorial to the U.S. soldiers and Iraqi civilians killed in the Iraq War.
 Read more »